harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >
->Arise my dear, walk with me
+>Arise my dear, come walk with me
 >
->A funeral pyre burns for you  behind your hearth door
+>Your funeral pyre burns  behind your hearth's door
 >
->Where expected duty wears the mask of fate for you
+>Where  duty disguised as fate awaits
 >
->Dear, be warned: these tender glances expected  will your fetters be;
+>Delicate feminine graces are disastrous for you
 >
->And this world of matter your poisoned sea.
+>These worldly are are poison upon poison for you
 >
->Overturn this repressive season of demands if you want to grow and prosper
+>Change this inclement season  if you want to grow and prosper my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >